nickpeplow/flarum/public/automate/cli/README.md

 This approach makes it easy to understand the hierarchical relationships while preventing the AI from suggesting categories by mistake.

+#### Batch Processing Efficiency

+The script processes keywords in batches to improve efficiency:

+1. **Reduced API Calls**: Instead of one API call per keyword, the script now makes one call per batch (default 5 keywords), reducing the number of API calls by 80%.

+2. **Faster Processing**: Fewer API calls means less overhead and waiting time, resulting in faster overall processing of keywords.

+3. **Cost Efficiency**: Most API providers charge per request, so processing multiple keywords in a single request can significantly reduce costs.

+4. **Improved Context**: The AI model sees multiple keywords at once, potentially making more consistent categorization decisions by comparing related keywords.

 #### Keyword Status Handling

 The script manages keywords based on the AI's confidence in its tag suggestions:

 - **Untagged**: Keywords without a tag that have not been processed or didn't receive a valid response
-- **Tagged**: Keywords that received a tag suggestion with confidence above the minimum threshold
+- **Approved**: Keywords that received a tag suggestion with confidence above the minimum threshold
 - **Rejected**: Keywords that received a tag suggestion with confidence below the minimum threshold

 Rejected keywords are marked with a 'rejected' status in the database and will not be processed in future runs.
 This prevents the system from repeatedly trying to tag keywords that don't fit well into the available tag structure.